-Intellectual Property Department Government of the Hong Kong Special Administrative Region October 2019 Updated in March 2020 © Hong Kong Special Administrative Region Government 2020
+Intellectual Property Department

+Government of the Hong Kong Special Administrative Region

-Important Notice
+October 2019

+Updated in April 2023

+© Hong Kong Special Administrative Region Government 2023

-This publication only gives a brief introduction to patent protection in the Hong Kong Special Administrative Region.
+Important Notice This publication only gives a brief introduction to patent protection in the Hong Kong Special Administrative Region.
 It does not seek to be exhastive and is not meant to give legal advice.
 For legal advice on patent protection, please consult an intellectual property lawyer or agent.

-All Rights Reserved

-This publication may be copied, distributed or exhibited in any form for non-commercial use without the prior permission of the Government of the Hong Kong Special Administrative Region provided that the following notice appears in the work:
+All Rights Reserved This publication may be copied, distributed or exhibited in any form for non-commercial use without the prior permission of the Government of the Hong Kong Special

-"This material is taken from "Application for Patent Protection in the Hong Kong Special Administrative Region" © 2020 and is used with the permission of the Government of the Hong Kong Special Administrative Region."
+"This material is taken from "Application for Patent Protection in the Hong Kong Special Administrative Region" © 2023 and is used with the permission of the Government of the Hong Kong Special Administrative Region."